James C. Mitchell (settler)

-James C. Mitchell (1810-1860) was an early settler of Bellevue, Iowa and went on to the found the town of Florence in the Nebraska Territory in 1854.
+James C. Mitchell (1810-1860) was an early settler of Bellevue, Iowa, and went on to the found the town of Florence in the Nebraska Territory in 1854.

 Biography

-Born in Pangborn, Pennsylvania, in the year 1810, Mitchell left home at the age of fifteen to become a seaman.
+Born in Pangborn, Pennsylvania, in 1810, Mitchell left home at the age of fifteen to become a seaman.
 By age eighteen, he was captain of the Lyden and the Lady Washington, ships which sailed between New York City and Liverpool, England.
 In 1836, Mitchell married Eliza Krosnick-Vandenberg (b.
 1809), the South African widow of a Royal Navy chaplain who was lost at sea.
 Until 1838, Mitchell lived in England with his wife and his step-daughter Hannah Vandenberg.

 In 1840 James C. Mitchell moved with his family to Bellevue, Iowa, where he worked as an Indian Commissioner.
 He and his wife adopted J. Ann Floyd to be their daughter.
 While in Bellevue, Mr. and Mrs. Mitchell ran a store that sold dry, wet, and grocery goods.
 Mitchell saw some hard times in Bellevue, including being indicted for running an illegal gambling house and being sued several times on account of debt.
 Toward the end of their time in Iowa, J. C. Mitchell signed the temperance pledge, a copy of which was published in the Jackson County Democrat on Friday, September 21, 1849.

-As the '49 Gold Rush hit and folks started moving west, James C. Mitchell and hs family moved west, as well, to Council Bluffs, where they owned and operated two very successful stores.
-Mitchell was enchanted with the ida of the transcontinental railroad as a way to help his fellow midwesterners receive the some of the bounty he had observed during a brief sojourn to the gold country in California.
+As the '49 Gold Rush hit and folks started moving west, James C. Mitchell and his family moved west, as well, to Council Bluffs, where they owned and operated two very successful stores.
+Mitchell was enchanted with the idea of the transcontinental railroad as a way to help his fellow midwesterners receive some of the bounty he had observed during a brief sojourn to the gold country in California.
 Following the advice of Peter A. Sarpy, Mitchell bought the land where the abandoned Mormon settlement of Cutler's Park stood, platting and settling in the new village of Florence, work that he, his team, and his family accomplished between 1853 and 1855.
 As he sighted the town, he had in mind its being a perfect location for a bridge crossing the river.
 The name of the town is said to been in honor of Florence Kilbourn, a niece of Mrs. Mitchell's.

-Mitchell thought the town would be the Nebraska Territory's Capitol and in 1854 co-founded the Nebraska Winter Quarters Company, which became the Florence Land Company in 1855.
+Mitchell thought the town would be the Nebraska Territory's capital, and in 1854 he co-founded the Nebraska Winter Quarters Company, which became the Florence Land Company in 1855.
 Mitchell himself owned 277 lots in Florence and was very active in real estate in both Florence and Columbus, Nebraska.
 Mitchell joined the first board of the Bank of Florence in 1856.

 Mitchell died in Florence in 1860.